justinszaro/justinszaro.com-doc/docs/technologies/React/Packages/Feather.js/getting-started.md

 ### In the browser
 - Feathers works the exact same in a web browser.
 - We can create a website that talks to the feathers.js app message service using the real time socket.io connection.
-- Add the following code into an HMTL file.
+- Add the following code into an HTML file.
 ```html
 <!DOCTYPE html>
 <html lang="en">